atuline/FastLED-Demos/README.md

 **seirlight.ino** - Runs on an Arduino connected to an LED strip.
 Compile seirlight.ino, and it will include the other files in the directory.
 The overall structure for this code was originally based on funkboxing LED.
 In addition, to the FastLED library, it also requires another 3rd party library support IR remote control.
 This is NOT for the beginner.
 See seirlight.ino comment section for more information on how to use this.

+**soundmems_demo.ino** - Contains 10 sound reactive sequences.
+Does not contain delays and everything is modularized.

 ## Controls